mahuntington/panpsychism/unit_01/w03d02/homework/README.md

 "Commit 3: Initial HTML elements are created for the calculator"
 <hr>

-## Fourth Step: Write your initial CSS to make a rough copy of what you want it to look like.
+## Fourth Step: Write your initial CSS to make a rough copy of what you want your calculator page to look like.

 1. For now, don't spend too much time on your CSS this.
 You will come back to it, but just get everything positioned roughly where you want (ex: make the elements that will be your buttons on the calculator large enough so that you can see a number displayed).
 2. Make sure all of the interactive parts of the website are visible.
 This way, as you're building out the functions in your javascript file, you'll be able to test your code.